RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 Have you tried to use HiDPI in Windows?
 It's a disaster.
 About 1/4 of the applications are simply broken, and the rest are ugly or run unusually slow.

-It's not perfect on macOS of course (nothing you can do about low res bitmaps), but at least nothing is outright broken.
+It's not perfect on macOS of course (nothing you can do about low res bitmaps), but at least nothing is outright broken from the user's point of view.
+Most Linux DEs handle this alright as well.

+Then again, as a developer, Windows' HiDPI support is much nicer to deal with.
+So why is everyone screwing it up?

 ## EULA